 Certain lifestyle changes can help manage high blood pressure effectively.
 These include:

-1. Cut down your sodium and fat intake
+1. Cutting down on your sodium and fat intake

-3. Do regular exercise and reduce excess body weight in case of overweight people
+3. Regular exercise and reduce excess body weight in case you are overweight

 4. Apart from these, one must quit smoking and limit alcohol intake to prevent long-term complications of high blood pressure.